 A 1.7-mile extension of Muni's T Third Line, currently under construction, will extend the line from the 4th Street Caltrain Station north to Chinatown.
 Four new stations are being built: a street-level station at 4th and Brannan streets, and underground subway stations at 4th and Folsom streets, Stockton Street at Union Square, and Stockton and Washington streets.

-Construction of the subway tunnel and stations is scheduled to last through 2017, with the new line opening sometime in 2019.
+Construction of the subway tunnel and stations is scheduled to last through 2020, with the new line opening at the end of 2021.
 Until then both motorists and pedestrians can expect occasional disruptions, especially in the vicinity of Union Square.

 Although there are frequent stops and the trip is slow (travel speed is 9.5 mph), riding a cable car is an essential San Francisco experience.
 Preserved as national historic landmarks—the only ones on wheels—they began operating back in 1873.
 Maroon with cream and blue trim, cable cars are an integral part of the urban landscape.